sfkonrad/M13_Challenge_Submission/README.md

 ### Optimize the Neural Network Model

 Using our knowledge of TensorFlow and Keras, optimize our model to improve the model's accuracy.
-Even if you do not successfully achieve a better accuracy, you'll need to demonstrate at least two attempts to optimize the model.
-You can include these attempts in our existing notebook.
-Or, you can make copies of the starter notebook in the same folder, rename them, and code each model optimization in a new notebook.
+Even if we do not successfully achieve a better accuracy, we'll need to demonstrate at least two attempts to optimize the model. we can include these attempts in our existing notebook.
+Or, we can make copies of the starter notebook in the same folder, rename them, and code each model optimization in a new notebook.

-> **Note** You will not lose points if our model does not achieve a high accuracy, as long as you make at least two attempts to optimize the model.
+> **Note** we will not lose points if our model does not achieve a high accuracy, as long as we make at least two attempts to optimize the model.

 To do so, complete the following steps:

 1. Define at least three new deep neural network models (the original plus 2 optimization attempts).
 With each, try to improve on our first model’s predictive accuracy.

 > **Rewind** Recall that perfect accuracy has a value of 1, so accuracy improves as its value moves closer to 1.
-To optimize our model for a predictive accuracy as close to 1 as possible, you can use any or all of the following techniques:
+To optimize our model for a predictive accuracy as close to 1 as possible, we can use any or all of the following techniques:
 >
 > * Adjust the input data by dropping different features columns to ensure that no variables or outliers confuse the model.
 >